 \subsection{Evaluation Protocols}

 Finally, we highlight the evaluation protocols that ensure HugAgent’s utility as a scientific benchmark. \paragraph{Evaluation metrics.} We evaluate \textit{belief state inference} using \textbf{accuracy}, the proportion of exact matches with ground-truth labels.
-For \textit{belief dynamic update}, we report four metrics: (i) \textbf{accuracy}, the proportion of predictions within a tolerance band of the true response ($\pm$1 for 5-point, $\pm$2 for 10-point scales); (ii) \textbf{mean absolute error (MAE)}, the average magnitude of deviation from the ground truth, with all responses normalized to a 5-point scale for consistency; (iii) \textbf{directional accuracy} measures whether the predicted belief update matches the ground truth in direction(increase, decrease, or no change); and (iv) \textbf{unified aggregate score(UAS)}, following the GLUE~\citep{wang2018glue} and SuperGLUE~\citep{wang2019superglue} scoring paradigm, we derive an overall score by averaging task-specific metrics (accuracy, MAE, directional accuracy) and then taking the unweighted mean across belief-state inference and belief-dynamics update, ensuring balanced comparability across tasks.Formal definitions and computation details are given in Appendix~\ref{sec:metrics}.
+For \textit{belief dynamics update}, we report four metrics: (i) \textbf{accuracy}, the proportion of predictions within a tolerance band of the true response ($\pm$1 for 5-point, $\pm$2 for 10-point scales); (ii) \textbf{mean absolute error (MAE)}, the average magnitude of deviation from the ground truth, with all responses normalized to a 5-point scale for consistency; (iii) \textbf{directional accuracy} measures whether the predicted belief update matches the ground truth in direction(increase, decrease, or no change); and (iv) \textbf{average to individual (ATI)} score, following the GLUE~\citep{wang2018glue} and SuperGLUE~\citep{wang2019superglue} scoring paradigm, we derive an overall score via hierarchical aggregation, where normalized task-specific metrics (accuracy, MAE, directional accuracy) are combined into belief dynamics update and averaged with belief state inference, with human and random guess performance used as upper and lower bounds for normalization.
+Formal definitions and computation details are given in Appendix~\ref{sec:metrics}.